shardsofblue/virginia-court-data/final-memo.md

 ### Academic Research
 - [Examining Sentencing Disparity in Virginia: The Impact of Race and Sex on Mitigating Departures for Drug Offenders](https://www.emeraldinsight.com/doi/abs/10.1108/S1521-613620170000022010), Sociology of Crime, Law and Deviance, Volume 22, Emerald Publishing Limited; 2017

+  - Findings:
+>Defendant race and sex exert both direct and interactive effects on decisions to sentence offenders below the guidelines for both drug categories.
+Cases involving Black and male defendants, relative to white and female defendants, are significantly less likely to result in mitigating departures for Schedule I & II, and Other drug, violations.

 ## Strengths and Limitations of Analysis
 ### Scope
 My analysis looked at sentence times for black and white people found guilty of a crime, adjusted for sentence suspensions from 2007 to 2017.
 It only considered counties with at least 1,000 of such cases and a 25 percent minimum percentage of cases in each of the two racial categories.
+The underlying data was scraped by [Ben Schoenfeld](https://medium.com/@virginiacourtdata/virginia-court-data-fields-e224a9a41e15) from Virginia's searchable online database of court cases.

 ### Strengths
 Because the data set is not a sample of cases but rather every case, statistical variance is not an issue.
 Additionally, because I only analyzed counties with a given threshold of total and black/white cases, I limited the effect of outlier cases on the overall results.